craftcms/shopify/README.md

     - **Host Name**: `$SHOPIFY_HOSTNAME`
 3. Click **Save**.

+> **Note**
-> :information_desk_person: These settings are stored in [Project Config](https://craftcms.com/docs/4.x/project-config.html), and will be automatically applied in other environments.
+> These settings are stored in [Project Config](https://craftcms.com/docs/4.x/project-config.html), and will be automatically applied in other environments.
 [Webhooks](#set-up-webhooks) will still need to be configured for each environment!

 ### Set up Webhooks